docsforadobe/premiere-plugin-guide/docs/exporters/selector-descriptions.rst

 - param1 - ``exGenerateDefaultParamRec*``
 - param2 - ``unused``

-Set the exporter's default parameters using the Export Param Suite.
+Set the exporter's default parameters using the :ref:`exporters/suites.export-param-suite`.

 ----